polarstreams/polar/docs/producer.md

 ## Broker routing

-When a broker recieves messages for which is not an active leader, it can route to the correct broker instance.
+When a broker receives messages for which is not an active leader, it can route to the correct broker instance.